mccoy-lab/karyohmm/README.md

 For a full command-line set of options, run `karyohmm-infer --help`.

 To simulate different aneuploidy types, you can use the `karyohmm-simulate` program.
 Currently the modes that are supported are to simulate whole-chromosome or segmental aneuploidies.
 You can also use a pre-existing VCF file to sample parental haplotypes from for more realistic haplotype structure (and variant density).
+Currently, the simulation model only supports simulation of log-R ratio and B-allele frequency data to mimic Illumina arrays (we anticipate supporting read-based approaches like exome-capture quite soon).

+For a full set of command-line options for simulation, run `karyohmm-simulate --help`.

 ## Contact